What is PTSD? Understanding and support

 Treatment and management of PTSD

-Although it can take time, if you have the right supports in place PTSD is a condition that is extremely treatable, and that most people recover from.
+Although it can take time, Mayo Clinic explains that if you have the right support in place PTSD is a condition that is extremely treatable, and that most people recover from.

 If you think you might be living with PTSD, it's important you visit a GP as soon as possible to get the right treatment plan in place.